19992021

 See the source image

-Since 2011 I've been leading a performance-based project World War I Theatre which revives forgotten plays of the First World War period and after, working with professional actors and directors, schools and local groups.
+Since 2011 I've been leading a performance-based project which revives forgotten plays of the First World War period and after, working with professional actors and directors, schools and local groups.

 Productions have included J.M.
 Barrie's A Well-Remembered Voice (1918), the premiere of Robert Graves' play But it Still Goes On (1929) and a revival of St John Ervine's 1913 play Jane Clegg written at the height of the suffragette campaign.
-It ran at London's award-winning Finborough Theatre in London in April 2019, directed by David Gilmore.
+It ran at London's award-winning Finborough Theatre in London in April 2019.
 The production was a finalist in the OffWestEnd awards 2021.

-Our most recent project was a production of Kate O'Brien's 1926 play Distinguished Villa (Finborough Theatre, September 2022).
+Recent projects include the first London production for more than 90 years of Kate O'Brien's 1926 play Distinguished Villa directed by Hugh Fraser (Finborough Theatre, September 2022).
 The trailer can be viewed here.

 Research interests

-Nineteenth century literature and culture, in particular sensation fiction; First World War drama; theatre history; Enid Blyton.
+Nineteenth century literature and culture, in particular sensation fiction; early twentieth century theatre, particularly First World War entertainment; Enid Blyton; biography.

 Teaching specialisms